-The members of the board of directors and audit board of the fund manager need to be previously authorised by the CMVM, being subject to a thorough suitability assessment during such a procedure.
+The members of the board of directors and audit board and/ or the sole auditor of the fund manager are subject to control by the CMVM.

-Furthermore, the fund manager shall have in place several internal policies aiming to address the risk of its activity, remuneration issues, outsourcing, internal control, evaluation of the assets pertaining to the AIFs under management, anti-money laundering, selection of the members of the boards of directors and audit board, all subject to the control of the CMVM and to a certain extent of the depository, and entailing permanent record-keeping by the fund manager.
+Furthermore, the fund manager shall have in place several internal policies aiming to address the risk of its activity, outsourcing, internal control, evaluation of the assets pertaining to the AIFs under management, anti-money laundering, selection of the members of the board of directors and audit board, all subject to the control of the CMVM and, to a certain extent, of the depository and entailing permanent record-keeping by the fund manager.